Wind3x/info310_wi17/week 2/hw1 - breach report report.md

 5:30pm (17:30) Tuesday January 17th 2017

 ### Note
-Please include you UW NetID in the file name.
+Please include your UW NetID in the file name.
 The document should be a .docx file with 12 point font, 1" margins, and single line spacing.
 No other document types will be accepted.